zdelrosario/teaching-eda/viz_tasks/readme.md

 # The Visual Hierarchy
 In this activity, students will learn about different ways of encoding information visually.
-As Cleveland and McGill[^1] showed with their /visual hierarchy/, different ways of displaying information lead to more or less accurate decodings by the reader.
+As Cleveland and McGill<sup>1</sup> showed with their *visual hierarchy*, different ways of displaying information lead to more or less accurate decodings by the reader.
 Through experiential and discussion-based learning, students will:

 1. Determine how information is visualized on a graph
-2. Use the /visual hierarchy/ to rank different visualizations of the same information
+2. Use the *visual hierarchy* to rank different visualizations of the same information
 3. Criticize a graph and suggest improvements